U.S. Route 202 in New Jersey: Hunterdon County

-Here, Route 31 begins a concurrency with U.S. Route 202, and both routes continue north as a four-lane divided surface road with jughandles, intersecting County Route 602 (Wertsville Road).
+Here, Route 31 begins a concurrency with U.S. Route 202, and both routes continue north as a four-lane arterial road with jughandles, intersecting County Route 602 (Wertsville Road).
 The next intersection is for Old York Road, which heads to the southwest as Route 179 and to the northeast as County Route 514.
 Shortly past this intersection, the route briefly forms the border between East Amwell Township to the west and Raritan Township to the east before crossing entirely into Raritan Township.
 The road continues north through farms, reaching commercial development as it approaches the Flemington area.
 Past the intersection with County Route 611 (South Main Street), the road widens to six lanes and crosses into Flemington.
 The road comes to the Flemington Circle where Route 31 heads north and Route 12 heads west.

-Past the Flemington Circle, U.S. Route 202 proceeds northeast on a four-lane divided highway that crosses back into Raritan Township.
+Past the Flemington Circle, U.S. Route 202 proceeds northeast on a four-lane arterial road that crosses back into Raritan Township.
 It heads through woodland, passing by Northlandz, which is home to the world's largest model railroad in HO scale.
 The road crosses the South Branch Raritan River into Readington Township, where it heads east, passing over Norfolk Southern's Lehigh Line north of Three Bridges.
 Past Three Bridges, the route runs through a mix of woods and farms.